Arepo/CV/README.md

 Other achievements
 --

- * Keen contract bridge player: developed an unusual bidding language with which we've beaten multiple pro teams; currently ranked in the top 10% of English players
+ * Keen contract bridge player: currently ranked in the top 2% of English players
  * Founder and admin at [Felicifia](http://felicifia.org/), a discussion forum for utilitarian ethics
  * Founded and, until starting Makers Academy, ran an improv group now called [Oxford Comedy Deathmatch](http://www.meetup.com/Improv-workshops-with-Oxford-Comedy-Deathmatch/)
  * Performed on the [Oxford University Salsa team](http://www.onsalsa.com/uni-salsa-team/), in the academic years 2011 and 2012